irfanfauzi293/user-app-express/README.md

  Dockerfile used for running app without node.js locally.

+ ### Postman Documentations

+ Collection and postman environment.
+Import these files to your local postman for testing API.

  ## Running app locally with node.js

  - Create .env in your directory